A Safe, Child-Friendly Approach

 Children’s interviews are an important part of a child abuse investigation.

-The Child Abuse Network employs professional child-interview specialists who conduct forensic interviews at the request of child welfare or law enforcement investigators.
-CAN’s interviewers are specially trained to facilitate children’s abilities to make accurate statements about their experiences regarding reported abuse.
+The Child Abuse Network employs a team of professional forensic interviews who conduct non-leading child-friendly interviews at the request of child welfare or law enforcement investigators.
+CAN’s interviewers are specially trained to facilitate a child’s ability to make accurate statements about their experience regarding reported abuse.
 CAN requires that its interviewers have a broad base of knowledge that includes child development, family systems and the dynamics of abuse.

 Tulsa’s multidisciplinary team requested that CAN’s Board of Directors develop a forensic interviewing program for the following reasons: